MacaScheer/toxic-sludge/README.md

 - Toxic sludge moves through pipelines.
 Route the sludge through the town via the pipelines.
 - Pipe pieces can be manipulated by rotating them
-- If a pipe isn't connected correctly the sludge may leak out and poison the town's drinking water and cause health hazards.
+- If a pipe isn't connected correctly the sludge may leak out and poison the town's drinking water!
 - Levels of difficulty

 <p align="center">